seddonym/grimp/docs/usage.rst

     :return: A list of the details of every direct import between two modules.
     :rtype: List of dictionaries.

+.. py:function:: ImportGraph.count_imports()

+    :return: The number of direct imports in the graph.
+    :rtype: Integer.

 Methods for analysing import chains
 -----------------------------------